Where can I find the city guides?

 There are about 80 cities that span 16 countries listed on the website.
 In order to provide a well-rounded outline, I would need to spend a minimum of 4 weeks in each city.
 That would be 7 years of my life.
 So no, I haven't visited every city, but I have spent extended periods in a great number of them.
 For every city I haven't had the pleasure of visiting, I'm fortunate enough to know someone who has, and I employ their services.

 More on that in the next question.

 Who writes the guides for cities you haven't been to?

-I know a few globetrotters and enthusiasts of Latin American who have generously provided city guides for all of the places I have not been.
+I know a few globetrotters and enthusiasts of Latin American who have generously provided city guides for all of the places I have not been, or have only spent a very limited amount of time in.
 For these guides, I serve as an editor to keep the tone of each guide consistent, and as a fact checker to make sure the information is up to date and accurate.
 If you notice any misinformation or anything outdated in a guide, please notify me here.
 If your information is accurate, I will credit you with the information/correction(s) and provide a link to your blog or website.

 Can I submit a city guide?

 Absolutely!
 You can submit a guide and your information on the contact page.
 Try to keep the format somewhat consistent with the format used on the site (explained below).
 After ensuring its accuracy, I will add the guide and give you full credit for your work by:

 1) Linking your blog/website

 3) If your site is similar in nature to My Latin Life (travel, dating, lifestyle), and it's a damn good site, I will write a feature about it in a blog post.

 Will you be adding more city guides?